 Gilraen, Aragorn's mother, is one of those proud but doomed female characters in Tolkien's Middle-earth who can't seem to get a "happily ever after" ending.

 J.R.R.
 Tolkien subdivided some of the Free Peoples of Middle-earth into sub-races.
-Learn about the different kinds of Men, Elves and Hobbits.
+Learn about the different kinds of Men, Elves, and Hobbits.

 Was Sauron really a big, disembodied flaming eye, as he's portrayed in the Lord of the Rings films?
 If not, how do we know?

-While Tolkien is infamous for his scarcity of female characters (there are none in The Hobbit), there's actually a fair number of strong women in his Middle-earth writings.
+While Tolkien is infamous for his scarcity of female characters (there are none in "The Hobbit"), there's actually a fair number of strong women in his Middle-earth writings.

 J.R.R.
 Tolkien was a medieval languages scholar and a nitpicker.
-Nevertheless, there's a few charming anachronisms in The Hobbit and The Lord of the Rings.
+Nevertheless, there are a few charming anachronisms in "The Hobbit "and "The Lord of the Rings."